dotnet/msbuild/documentation/high-level-introduction.md

 - Prefixing “private” tasks with underscore
 - Splitting language specific items from a Common file to CSharp and FSharp versions of the same file.

-None of these are enforced by msbuild itself.
+None of these are enforced by MSBuild itself.
 The files commonly included by user projects just assume you will follow these conventions.

 ## File Structure Convention